Github-Anderson/SI100B-Report/README.md

 The Project "hand-written number recognition" is  realized through hardwares and program.
 As for the hardware, we use a Raspberry Pi 3B+  as the remote control and a Pi camera attached to it.
 As for the program, the language we use is Python, and we will use the KNN algorithm in OpenCV, which is a typical method in the field of Image Processing.
 Besides these two parts, to realize the interaction between the hardwares and the real world, we have to build a circuit with LED light and LED digital tube added, so as to better tell us the moment of taking photos and the result of the algorithm.

 First of all, the most important thing is to understand how to operate the Raspberry Pi.
 We know that the Raspberry is a little computer with no screen or input device.
 As for the first stage, we will build a ***Remote Desktop*** through ***VNC***, in order to make it easy for us to write in programs and run our codes through our own computer.
-This may seem to be a little bit weird, but in fact, our computer only plays the role of displayer, and the running of codes is actually processed in the Raspberry Pi.
+This may seem to be a little bit weird, but in fact, our computer only plays the role of displayer, and the running of codes is ac in the Raspberry Pi.

 To realize this, we have to assign an IP to the usb interface in order to connect the Raspberry with the computer, since that this operation puts two devices into one LAN.
 After that, all we have to do is to open the VNC app and initiate the connection.

 Through these operations, we can manipulate the Raspberry Pi through the remote desktop on our own computer.

 Note that the Raspberry Pi Board and its camera is rather fragile.
 When assembling devices, we have to make sure the power is off.
-What's more, only after shutting down the board completely can we power the board off.
+What's more, ***only after shutting down*** the board completely can we power the board off.
 If not so, it will do harm to the transmission of data.

 <img src="img/VNC.png" style="zoom:20%;" />

 #### Part 2: The Establishment of the Training Set

 KNN algorithm requires training data.
 But before that, we must know how to process our pictures.
-The photos taken is colorful, but this is not what we want.
+The photo taken is colorful, but this is not what we want.
 First, we have to change our colorful pictures into the gray one.
 Picture is actually a matrix, containing the RGB information of every pixel.
 But we don't want the RGB colors, all we want is to use a gray level value to represent the pixel.
 Using the algorithm in the library OpenCV, it is easy to realize this:

 ````python
 grayImg = cv2.cvtColor(src, code)